DonAdam2/react-dynamic-stepper/README.md

 ### Invoke a function on Next button click of current step

-- `step.onClickHandler` => This is invoked when the 'Next' button of the current step is clicked.
+- `step.footer.onClickHandler` => This is invoked when the 'Next' button of the current step is clicked.
 - If your `onClickHandler` returns a Promise and you want to navigate to the next step only if the Promise resolves successfully, you need to `throw error` inside the **catch** block:
 ```typescript
 const submitCurrentStep = async () => {